EricRichter121/Voxel/README.md

 # Voxel Store

-A full-stack marketplace for 3D models, built with React, TypeScript, Express and PostgreSQL.
+A full-stack marketplace for buying and downloading 3D models.

-Voxel Store allows users to browse 3D models, view product details, authenticate, and manage products in their shopping cart.
+Voxel Store is a web application where users can browse 3D models, view detailed information about individual models, add models to their cart, and purchase them.

 ## Project Status

 🚧 **In development**

-The project is currently being developed as a portfolio full-stack application.
-The core architecture, authentication, product catalog, and cart functionality are implemented, while some marketplace features are still in progress.
+The project is currently under active development.
+The core application architecture, authentication, model catalog, and shopping cart functionality are implemented.
+The model purchasing and download functionality is still in progress.

 ## Features